gvwilson/sdxpy/src/mock/index.md

 [% inc pat="wrap_param.*" fill="py out" %]

-Wrapping functions like this is so useful that Python provides a special syntax for doing it called a [%g decorator "decorator" %].
+Wrapping functions like this is so useful that Python has built-in support for doing it.
-We define the function that does the wrapping as before, but then use `@wrap` to apply it rather than `name = wrap(name)`:
+We define the decorator function that does the wrapping as before, but then use `@wrap` to apply it rather than `name = wrap(name)`: